shamin2/Memory-Game/README.md

 # Memory Game

 A fun and interactive memory game built with vanilla JavaScript, HTML, and CSS.
-Test your memory skills by matching pairs of cards within the shortest time and with the fewest moves possible.
+Test your memory skills by matching pairs of cards within the shortest possible time and with the fewest moves possible.

 ## Table of Contents